• Skip to primary navigation

 FLICKR/TAMSIN COOPER

-A number of notable figures in history have been proud Newfoundland parents, including poet Lord Byron and former United States Presidents Ulysses S. Grant and Lyndon B. Johnson.
+A number of notable figures in history have been proud Newfoundland parents, including explorers Lewis and Clark, former United States Presidents Ulysses S Grant and Lyndon B Johnson, poet Lord Byron, and author Emily Dickinson.

 12. A Newfoundland was the inspiration for one of literature’s most iconic dogs